Towards Depth Foundation Model: Recent Trends in Vision-Based Depth Estimation: Survey Scope

 \subsection{Definition of Depth Foundation Models}

-We provide a brief overview of the development of foundation models in language model to facility the understanding of depth foundation models.
-The field of language model have experienced explosive growth with the establishment of foundation models in recent years.
+We provide a brief overview of the development of foundation models in language models and self-supervised vision-based tasks to facilitate the understanding of the depth of foundation models.
+The field of language models has experienced explosive growth with the establishment of foundation models in recent years.
 This progress stems from the ability of these models to learn universal language and patterns from massive datasets, enabling them to generalize powerfully across various downstream tasks.
+Moreover, development on scalable architectures and self-supervision tasks has also enabled the emergence of vision foundation models, which are trained on a vast amount of image or video data to facilitate the 2D or 3D perception task.

-Convolutional neural networks and long short-term memory networks \cite{graves2012long} plays as the main role at the early stage of language models, with limited network and data scales.
-The concept of Word Embeddings \cite{almeida2019word} and the introduction of the self-attention Mechanism \cite{waswani2017attention}, allowed the model to process all words in a sequence simultaneously, vastly improving parallel computation efficiency and the ability to capture long-range dependencies.
+Convolutional neural networks and long short-term memory networks \cite{graves2012long} played a main role at the early stage of language models, with limited network and data scales.
+The concept of Word Embeddings \cite{almeida2019word} and the introduction of the self-attention Mechanism \cite{waswani2017attention} allowed the model to process all words in a sequence simultaneously, vastly improving parallel computation efficiency and the ability to capture long-range dependencies.
 The original Transformer model had a relatively small number of parameters, but its architecture laid the groundwork for subsequent large-scale models.
 BERTs \cite{devlin2019bert} and GPTs \cite{brown2020language} can be considered as the beginning of foundation models in large language models (LLMs).
-Proposed by Google, BERT is a bidirectional pre-trained model based on the Transformer architecture, enabling better understanding the polysemy of words in a sentence.
+Proposed by Google, BERT is a bidirectional pre-trained model based on the Transformer architecture, enabling better understanding of the polysemy of words in a sentence.
 Bert is trained on Toronto BookCorpus (800 million words) and English Wikipedia (2.5 billion words).
 BERT-Base has 110 million parameters, and BERT-Large has 340 million parameters.
 Proposed by OpenAI, GPT is a unidirectional generative pre-trained model based on the Transformer architecture.
 GPT models learn language patterns by predicting the next word, excelling in text generation tasks.
-The GPT-3 is trained on a dataset which is larger than 45 TB, along with 175 billion parameters.
+The GPT-3 is trained on a dataset that is larger than 45 TB, along with 175 billion parameters.